braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 For this reason, Intelligent Selection works best on Canvases that have new users entering frequently.

-## Step 5: Save & Launch Your Canvas
+## Step 5: save & launch your canvas

 Once you're done, press **Launch Canvas** at the bottom right to save and launch your Canvas.
 You can also save your Canvas as a draft if you need to come back to it.